TimboInSpace/yukon-energy-scraper-server/README.md

 Gets data from an applet on a certain website, collects data into sqlite db, then serves data via http

 ## Instructions
-Download repository into a directory
+Download repository into a directory.
 Install dependencies:
 ```
 pip install selenium
 pip install sqlite3